vinayhegde1990/devops-notes/docs/source/ClamAV.rst

 ClamAV
 ************

-*Some useful links to cover the basics of ClamAV*
+*Some useful links to explain the concepts of ClamAV*

 ########
 Concepts